Wadi Gaza: Ecology and environment

 Red Anemone coronaria flower near the Besor.
 Typical for the region, Loess badlands can be seen in the background.

 Fauna

 The Gaza–Israel barrier presents a physical barrier which effects the makeup of wildlife in the portion of the wadi in the Gaza Strip by limiting movement.
 Between 2002 and 2004 a survey of wildlife around the wadi as it passes through the Gaza Strip found that it was devoid of large mammals, though small mammals such as bats, hedgehogs, and rodents were common.
 Wildlife hunting for food is more common in this area than in Israel.

 Pollution

 A study conducted in 2001 and 2002 found that the section of the wadi flowing through the Gaza Strip had higher levels of pollutants in summer than winter, when greater rainfall diluted the concentration.
 There were high levels of mercury, cadmium, iron and zinc.

+The tri-lateral environmental organization, EcoPeace Middle East, has treated Gaza’s wastewater crisis as a cross-border environmental and public-health issue, leading Israel to bring modern wastewater treatment to Gaza, with four plants opened in 2022.
+Nada Majdalani, EcoPeace’s Palestinian director, described Wadi Gaza as affected by wartime pollution, including debris, wastewater, ammunition and explosives.

 Archaeology

 Several archaeological sites were excavated by Eann Macdonald in 1929 to 1930 along the Wadi Ghazzeh in lower Nahal Besor that show signs of specialist flint production.
 Some of these sites were re-excavated in 1969 by Jean Perrot.

 Several important Bronze Age archaeological sites are in this area.
 Among them are Tel Gamma, and Tell el-Far'ah (South).
 A smaller site of Qubur al-Walaydah is located between them.